• Blog

 a subsidiary of the African Forum for Advisory Services (AFAAS)

-I led a discussion about soil conservation with a group of extension agents from the Ugandan Forum for Agricultural Advisory Services (UFAAS) at TAF Agri-Tourism Farm, my host in Uganda.
-In addition to the attendee’s UFAAS duties they are also farmers.
+I led a discussion about soil conservation with a group of extension agents from the Ugandan Forum for Agricultural Advisory Services (UFAAS) at TAF Agri-Tourism Farm, my host located in the Lira District.
+In addition to the attendee’s UFAAS duties, they are also farmers.
 They experience the challenges of farming in Northern Uganda first hand.
 It was a pleasure to talk with them and to learn more about East African soil challenges.

 UFAAS members from Soroti

 I am not here in Northern Uganda to give quick solutions.
 It took nature over 500 years to create 1 inch of topsoil in Africa.
 I do encourage scientific and cooperative thinking.
-As their primary resource; regenerating the soil is a commitment every farmer should accept.
+As their primary resource, regenerating the soil is a commitment every farmer should accept.
 One farmer acting alone will not make much of an impact.
-If a small coalition of farmers begin promoting planet-based solutions on their private farms there is a greater liklihood that community members will be influenced with the goal of convincing the majority of the district farmers to implement activities that will regenerate the soil.
+If a small coalition of farmers begin promoting planet-based solutions on their private farms, there is a greater likelihood that community members will be influenced.
+Convincing the majority of the district farmers to implement activities that will regenerate the soil is a clear objective.
 A regional soil crisis deserves a regional solution.
-This process will take time but adaptation by individual farmers is necessary for a sustainable agricultural future.
+This process will take time, but adaptation by individual farmers working inconjunction to conserve their land is necessary for a sustainable agricultural future.

-My first meeting with UFAAS Soroti branch was engaging and good introductory meeting.
-I learned about their perspectives and they learned about my passion for sustainable agriculture.
-We must continue our discussions in the future so we can support one another in bringing the message of sustainablility and soil regeneration to regional smallholder farmers across the region.
+My first meeting with UFAAS Soroti branch was an engaging and good introductory meeting.
+I learned about their perspectives, and they learned about my passion for sustainable agriculture.
+We must continue our discussions in the future so we can support one another in bringing the message of sustainability and soil regeneration to regional smallholder farmers across the region.

 IMG_8052.jpg